Chen Han: War with Zhu Yuanzhang

-The assassination of Chaghan Temur on 6 July 1362 caused chaos in northern China and allowed the Chinese rebels on the Yangtze River to gain their freedom.
-(Note: Chaghan's murder meant that there was no combination of Yuan loyalists with enough force to suppress rebellions.)
-From January to September 1363, Zhu Yuanzhang's main forces were occupied in the north in Anhui, where they battled against Zhang Shicheng's troops (Note: On 16 February 1363, Zhang Shicheng's forces launched a surprise attack on the Song capital of Anfeng, resulting in the death of its de facto leader Liu Futong and the capture of Emperor Han Lin'er.
+The assassination of the Yuan warlord Chaghan Temur on 6 July 1362 caused chaos in northern China, since Yuan loyalists did not have enough force to suppress rebellions, and allowed the Chinese rebels on the Yangtze River to gain their freedom.
+From January to September 1363, Zhu's main forces were occupied in the north in Anhui, where they battled against Zhang's troops (Note: On 16 February 1363, Zhang Shicheng's forces launched a surprise attack on the Song capital of Anfeng, resulting in the death of its de facto leader Liu Futong and the capture of Emperor Han Lin'er.
 Zhu Yuanzhang personally led the campaign to retake Anfeng and successfully rescued Han Lin'er.
 He also confronted the warlord of Luzhou, who had aided Zhang's invasion.) and the Yuan forces.
-This diversion of the enemy's main forces gave Chen Youliang the opportunity to try and recapture Jiangxi.
+This diversion of the enemy's main forces gave Chen the opportunity to try and recapture Jiangxi.
 He gathered soldiers from Hubei and Hunan and constructed a new fleet.
-With an army of 300,000, he outnumbered the main Zhu forces.
-Chen Youliang's plan was to capture Nanchang and then persuade the local commanders in Jiangxi to join his side.
+With an army of 300,000, he outnumbered Zhu's main forces.
+Chen's plan was to capture Nanchang and then persuade the local commanders in Jiangxi to join his side.
 He would then use their forces to attack Nanjing.

-Although the Nanchang garrison, led by Zhu Wencheng and Deng Yu, had been defending against the siege since early June 1363, Zhu did not become aware of the gravity of the situation until early August 1363.
+Although the Nanchang garrison, led by Zhu Wenzheng and Deng Yu, had been defending against the siege since early June 1363, Zhu Yuanzhang did not become aware of the gravity of the situation until early August 1363.
 This was a failure of intelligence, in stark contrast to the early warning received in 1360.
 Zhu was preoccupied with issues in the north and east, which may have contributed to this lack of awareness.
 (Note: The siege of Luzhou and the uprising of Xie Zaixing, commander of a fortress in Zhejiang near the border with Zhang Shicheng's state of Wu.)
-On 15 August 1363, the Zhu army marched from Nanjing to confront the Han with approximately 100,000 soldiers.
+On 15 August 1363, his army marched from Nanjing to confront the Han with approximately 100,000 soldiers.
 This was a similar number to the army in 1360, with additional troops having been dispersed throughout Zhejiang and stationed in garrisons in Nanchang and Nanjing.